dominic-farquharson/intro-to-conditional-logic/conditional_logic_lecture.md

 ```

 ## Example:
-Let’s write an if statement that checks if a person has gotten an A on a test.
+Let's write an if statement that checks if a person has gotten an A on a test.

 ```javascript
 // example 2 - codepen